ciiram/indaba-maker-session-2019/README.md

 * Put Network Session Key on the second line, don't forget to add `;` at the end.
 * Put Application Session Key on the third line, don't forget to add `;` at the end.

-1. Connect the temperature sensor as you did earlier.
+1. Connect the temperature (or soil moisture) sensor as you did earlier.
 1. Connect the LoRa sheild on top of the Nucleo board.
 1. The correct orientation of the LoRa shield is when all the logos are on the top.
 1. On the online compiler, open `select_program.h`.